yusrialsanaani/Final_Project_LHL/README.md

 ## Collaborative Based Recommender
-On other hand, Collaborative RS filter out movies that a user might like based on ratings of similar users.
+Collaborative RS filter out movies that a user might like based on ratings of similar users.
 For example, if user 1 and 2 watched the same A and B movies, user 1 might like movie c as well.
 SVD has been used to predict the ratings based on the similarity of users-movies interactions